MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Get the shortcut for the Context Menu Item, the functionality will already exist in the browser code [propget] HRESULT Shortcut([out, retval] LPWSTR* value);

-        /// Get the Icon for the ContextMenuItem in the form of IStream [propget] HRESULT Icon([out, retval] IStream** value);
+        /// Get the Icon for the ContextMenuItem in PNG format in the form of an IStream [propget] HRESULT Icon([out, retval] IStream** value);

         /// Returns the menu item kind